Albuquerque Academy: Student body

-The school is roughly half boys and half girls, and more than one half of the students self-identify as students of color or multicultural.
-The Academy also ranks among the top independent secondary schools with regard to need-based financial aid offered to students, totaling nearly one-quarter of the student body and $4.6 million.

-Albuquerque Academy prides itself on its 7:1 student/teacher ratio.
+The school is roughly half boys and half girls, and more than one-half of the students self-identify as students of color or multicultural.
+The academy ranks among the top independent secondary schools with regard to need-based financial aid, supporting nearly one-quarter of the student body with a total of $4.9 million.
+The school has a 7:1 student/teacher ratio.

+One member of the Class of 2024 was awarded the US Presidential Scholarship.

-Thirteen members of the Class of 2022 were recognized as National Merit Semifinalists, and the class earned an average ACT score of 30.1, nearly ten points above the national average.
-Individual honors for the senior class included a U.S. Presidential Scholarship recipient.
+Seventeen members of the Class of 2025 were recognized as National Merit Semifinalists, and the class earned an average ACT score well above the national average.
+Individual honors for the senior class of 2025 included a Coolidge Scholarship recipient.

-Tuition

-The board of trustees sets tuition for each school year.
-While the current cost per student stands at approximately $35,000 per year, the endowment allows for a tuition cost of $26,176 including lunch fees.
-Book expenses range average $250-$500 per year depending on grade level.
-Financial aid is awarded based on a family's demonstrated need and the student's strengths relative to the applicant's class.
-In spring of 2018 a group of parents petitioned the school for an audit of the school’s finances, citing the school allegedly squandering 42 million dollars between 2011 and 2016, nearly a third of the school's endowment.
-The parents cited a concern for students who attend the school by virtue of need-based financial aid.

 Extracurricular activities

 Extracurricular activities at the school include state championship sports teams, The Advocate (a student newsmagazine that has received numerous awards from the Albuquerque Tribune and the New Mexico Press Women), Science Olympiad, Science Bowl, and theater.